 It is never too late to create a memory book for the child.
 Having this as a project to complete with the child makes it even more meaningful.
 As you are selecting pictures or creating a page you can share your thoughts and feelings about the memory.
 Allow the child to also express his/her feelings or memories associated with the picture.
 Do not feel as though you must be overly creative or talented.
 The memory book can be as simple as a photo album, online photo book (i.e. Shutterfly) or scrapbook.
 Anything that the child can take with them that depicts the memories of your time together.

-Allow the child an opportunity to say good-bye to the important people in their life: teachers, classmates, child care providers, after school program, neighbors, friends and extended foster family members.
+Allow the child an opportunity to say good-bye to the important people in their life: teachers, classmates, child care providers, after school program staff, neighbors, friends and extended foster family members.

 Throw a going away party and invite receiving caregivers.